Embarking on a photoshoot can be quite nerve wracking. Here’s a few tips I learnt from my latest photoshoot with a professional photographer.

 I’ve had 3 photoshoots for my blog and instagram over the past few years, and I’ve learnt so much from each of them.

-My most recent photoshoot with Emily at Mayn Creative (it’s her pics you’re looking at!) was the most thought out and prepared I’d ever had.
-Before that, I volunteered to be photographed by a student photographer (who did an amazing job) but I had no idea what style of photos I wanted, how I wanted to brand Penny’s Lane, or what blogposts I would be using them for.
+Before that, I volunteered to be photographed by a student photographer (who did an amazing job) but I had no idea what style of photos I wanted, how I wanted to brand Penny’s Lane, now The great Cornish Outdoors, or what blog posts I would be using them for.

 Looking back, I can’t believe I went in so blind.
 The most I did was plan what I was going to wear!

 Given that photography is a big part of blogging, I’ve put together a guide to help you prepare for a photoshoot.
 Aside from outfit choice, there’s lots to think about before the day.

 I like planning.
 I like lists.
 It’s no surprise that planning a photoshoot allowed me to harness my inner control freak as well as making me feel like I was being super efficient and productive.

 My advice would to be plan as much as you can.
 I planned my photos around the blogging content I’d prepared in the weeks and months following the photoshoot.
 This helped me think about the photos I needed, specifically those I find hard to take myself.